Olney: Position players to watch at the trade deadline

 Jay Bruce, New York Mets

 Year after year, it feels like Bruce is held hostage to rumors at the trade deadline -- which is a good thing.
-“He’s a good player who would help somebody,” said one executive Thursday.
-Bruce has 25 homers and a .516 slugging percentage, with an .899 OPS away from Citi Field.
+“He’s a good player who would help somebody,” one executive said Thursday.
+Bruce has 26 homers and a .521 slugging percentage, with an .907 OPS away from Citi Field.
 He has a reputation as a great teammate and has demonstrated that he can at least fill in at first base.

 It would be interesting to see if the Yankees and Mets, crosstown rivals who rarely trade, could work out a deal involving Bruce, who has the highest rate of fly balls and hard-hit balls in his career this season.
 Those skills would translate well in Yankee Stadium.
 Bruce is owed about $5 million for the remainder of the season.
 As of Thursday evening, there had been no contact between the clubs about Bruce.